 Be a strict record keeper

 To make things simpler for yourself come tax time, make sure you’re keeping detailed financial records throughout the year.
 Things you should be keeping track of include sales records, purchase and expense records, bank records, and payments to employees or contractors.
+(That is, once you’ve transitioned from sole trader to small business with employees.)

 Understand the basics

 If PSI rules apply to you, you’ll have to fill in that section, too.
 The deadline to lodge your return is 31 October, so don’t miss it or you could be hit with a hefty fine.
 Doing your taxes may not be your favourite business activity, but it is a legal requirement.
+Understanding the basics is the best way to get through the various tax forms with ease and maximise your return.